Looking for tips on the top 10 things to do in San Diego? Keep reading down below!

 Water and city scenes, sandy pathways and views as far as the eyes can see are constant throughout the trails.

-Home to over 90 craft breweries; San Diego is a beer drinker’s paradise.
+Home to over 90 craft breweries, this is a beer drinker’s paradise.

 Find authentic fish tacos everywhere you turn, delight in the brunch culture enjoying local favorites and check out the gourmet food trucks in their heyday.